Back in the building: Elvis exhibition opens in Las Vegas

 LOS ANGELES Elvis Presley is back in the building, returning to the Las Vegas hotel where he performed more than 600 times, in a new permanent exhibition about his life.

-"Graceland Presents ELVIS: The Exhibition", which opened last week, features more than 300 artifacts never before displayed outside of his Graceland home in Memphis, Tennessee.
+"Graceland Presents ELVIS: The Exhibition", which opened last week, features more than 300 artefacts never before displayed outside of his Graceland home in Memphis, Tennessee.

 The display looks at his early days as a recording artist, his stint in the U.S. army, his films and shows.